DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/15wordpresscringe.md

 like feeling constrained by component repetition across pages.

-By 2010, WordPress version 3.0 enabled the user to customize the styling of the default *Twenty Ten* theme.
-The theme became an annual mirror to the user’s taste in grids, and continues updating itself every year.
+By 2010, WordPress version 3.0 enabled the user to customize the styling of the default *Twenty Ten*-theme.
+The theme became an annual mirror to the user’s taste in grids, and continues to update itself every year.

 The year is Twenty Twenty-Two: The Most Flexible Default WordPress Theme of all times.
 Built to reflect the modern user needs, it is inspired by